totalspectrum/spin2cpp/docs/c.md

     fds.str("hello, world!\r\n");
 }
 ```
 This declares a struct `fds` which corresponds to a Spin OBJ, using the code in "FullDuplexSerial.spin".
 Spin, BASIC, and even C code may be used.
-IN the case of C code, something like:
+In the case of C code, something like:
 ```
-struct __fromfile("myclass.c") myclass;
+struct __using("myclass.c") myclass;
 ```
 is basically equivalent to:
 ```